Prangin Mall

-Prangin Mall is a shopping mall in George Town, Penang, Malaysia.
-It is located at Prangin Road (now Jalan Dr Lim Chwee Leong), next to Komtar Tower, and is linked to both Komtar and neighboring 1st Avenue Mall via overhead skybridges.
+Prangin Mall is a shopping mall within George Town in the Malaysian state of Penang.
+It is located at Prangin Road within the city's Central Business District (CBD), next to Komtar Tower, and is linked to both Komtar and neighboring 1st Avenue Mall via overhead skybridges.

 The mall was opened to the public in 2001 as Phase 3 of the Komtar project.
 The shopping mall faces competition from the newer 1st Avenue Mall, and today, Prangin Mall caters mainly to lower-income and middle-income earners.
-Even so, Parkson, its main anchor tenant, has retained its outlet within the mall.
+To add on, Parkson, its main anchor tenant, has closed its outlet within the mall.
 It has a total of six floors, including a sub-basement level.

 Retail outlets

-Prangin Mall's main anchor tenant was Parkson, which unfortunately has closed some years ago due to a slow decrease in the number of shoppers and the increased preference of shopping in the former Parkson 1st Avenue outlet, resulting in high competition.
+Prangin Mall's main anchor tenant was Parkson, which closed due to a slow decrease in the number of shoppers and the increased preference of shopping in the former Parkson 1st Avenue outlet, resulting in high competition.

 In addition, Prangin Mall has emerged as a major electronic retail centre in George Town, with several outlets offering various electronic gadgets at lower prices.

 The mall has managed to retain its lower-income to middle-income customers due to the large number of cheaply-priced local retail shops.
-There are also a number of major fashion brands, such as Body Glove, Giordano, Padini and Takashimaya.
+There are also a number of fashion brands, such as Body Glove and Giordano.

-The eateries within the mall include Starbucks, Subway, Pizza Hut and McDonald's.
+The eateries within the mall include Starbucks, Pizza Hut, McDonald's and Burger King.